 Chat handling time and chat volume are likely to increase when you run sales.
 In those cases, average response time and missed chats measures may suffer.
 To avoid this problem, ask more of your employees to work as customer support agents to handle the demand.

-Arena Live Chat is the perfect solution for digital events because your customers can message each other, ask support questions and get to know your people better.
+Arena Live Chat is the perfect solution for digital events because your customers can message each other, ask support questions and get to know people better.
 Try Arena Live Chat today - you can add it to your website in a few minutes.
 Check out how easy it is to install it in the video below.